There are several factors that can increase a person’s risk of overdosing. They include:

 - Whenever possible, use with someone else around.

-- Try to alternate using with those around you, so that one of you is still able to use naloxone if the other one overdoses.
+- Try to alternate using with those around you, so that one of you is still able to respond with naloxone if the other one overdoses.

-- If you have to use alone, call someone you trust before using, and ask them to either stay on the phone with you while you use, or call you in 10 minutes to see if you’re OK.
+- If you are alone, call someone you trust before using, and ask them to either stay on the phone with you while you use or call you in 10 minutes to see if you’re OK.
 If you don’t answer, have them call 911 with your location.

 - If you can’t call anyone, use in a semi-public location where someone will be able to find you if you overdose.
 Leave naloxone out and nearby, so that whoever finds you can use it on you.

-- Every time you buy a new bag, do a small tester shot.
-Only do more after waiting a few minutes, and seeing how your body reacts.
+- Every time you use a new bag or buy from a new dealer, do a small tester shot.
+Only do more after waiting a few minutes and seeing how your body reacts.

 - Avoid mixing opioids with other substances, such as alcohol and benzos.

 Fentanyl is a strong synthetic opioid that is given intravenously in hospitals for anesthesia, rapid pain control, and sedation.
 It is also prescribed for the treatment of chronic pain, as a transdermal patch.
 Fentanyl is responsible for the surge in opioid-related deaths seen in MA since 2013, due to it being a potent and fast-acting drug.

 Where has it been found?” please update the text in this section to “Fentanyl is typically sold as is, or as heroin.
 It may also be present in other drugs such as cocaine and pressed pills without the user’s knowledge.
 For updated Fentanyl trends, see the MADDS website, which provides data on substances tested across MA.